leejones/alfred-rdio-workflow/README.md

 * `pause` - pause the current track
 * `next` - advance to the next track
 * `previous` - return to the previous track
+* `now` - show the current track and artist in Notification Center

 ## Requirements